The Cleveland Krishna

 Cleveland Museum of Art — 11.14.21 - 1.30.22

-In partnership with Cleveland Museum of Art, the Interactive Commons developed a mixed reality experience as part of the exhibit, “Revealing Krishna — Journey to Cambodia’s Sacred Mountain.”
-This exhibit is the first of its kind anywhere in the world, where mixed reality takes center stage.
+In partnership with Cleveland Museum of Art, the IC developed an extended reality (XR) experience as part of the exhibit, “Revealing Krishna — Journey to Cambodia’s Sacred Mountain.”
+This exhibit is the first of its kind anywhere in the world, where XR takes center stage.

 The development process was a years-long endeavor between the creative teams at the Cleveland Museum of Art (CMA), The National Museum at Phnom Penh, and the IC.
 “It’s the kind of story that requires something really creative,” said CMA curator Sonya Rhie Mace, one that, “Takes place over so many different continents and countries and time periods and histories that are unfamiliar to many people.”
 The exhibit hosted more than 22,000 visitors over three months, reaching 1,000 per day at its peak.